Skip to content

 The European Parliamentary Research Service (EPRS) has an impact assessment unit that reviews the European Commission’s impact assessments and offers the European Parliament committees to make impact assessments of any substantial amendments to the European Commission’s proposals.

 The NNR is actively striving to drive the development of the EU’s better regulation efforts and to contribute concrete improvements regarding EU legislation and associated procedures.
-NNR presents its views on the EU’s better regulation efforts and makes proposals on how these efforts can be further improved in NNR’s agenda for the EU’s work on Better Regulation 2019–2024
+NNR presents its views on the EU’s better regulation efforts and makes proposals on how these efforts can be further improved in the NNRs-agenda-for-the-EUs-work-on-better-regulation.pdf.

-Jointly with its members, NNR also submits views on matters and EU legislative initiatives that are included in the platform’s annual work programme.
+Jointly with its members and in its own capacity, the NNR also submits views on matters and EU legislative initiatives that are included in the platform’s annual work programme.
 These matters andlegislative initiatives are then subject to discussions and opinions of the platform.

 Dela den här sidan